AndresRicardo/interactive-rating-component-main/README.md

 ## Overview

-This challenge was made using just HTML, CSS (SASS, Flexbox and Grid) and for first time JavaScrip.
+This challenge was made using just HTML, CSS (SASS, Flexbox and Grid) and for second time JavaScrip.

 ### The challenge

 Users should be able to:

--   View the optimal layout for the site depending on their device's screen size, mainly differentiating 2 sizes: mobile 375px and desktop since 800px
+-   View the optimal layout for the app depending on their device's screen size
+-   See hover states for all interactive elements on the page
+-   Select and submit a number rating
+-   See the "Thank you" card state after submitting a rating

 ### Screenshot